Faculty Profile: Stephen Johnson

 Biography

-Mr. Johnson serves on the Board of Directors of the National Association of Criminal Defense Lawyers (NACDL), co-chairs NACDL's Sixth Circuit amicus committee, and is a past President of the Tennessee Association of Criminal Defense Lawyers (TACDL).
-For three years he served as chair of the Tennessee Bar Association (TBA) Criminal Justice Section and was the Associate General Counsel for the TBA.
-Mr. Johnson is on faculty with the Tennessee Criminal Defense College (TCDC), and is a member of the white-collar defense, sentencing, investment, forfeiture, strike force, and membership committees of NACDL.
-He serves as chair of the technology and management committee of the Knoxville Bar Association (KBA), and is on KBA's Board of Governors.
-He is both an officer and a Master of the Bench with the Hamilton Burnett Chapter of the American Inns of Court, and is a fellow of the American Bar Foundation and the Knoxville Bar Foundation.
-For his volunteer efforts, the Tennessee Bar Association honored Mr. Johnson with its Access to Justice Award.
-He is listed in Best Lawyers in America in the area of white-collar criminal defense and has achieved an AV rating for preeminent legal ability and ethical standards from Martindale-Hubbell.
+Mr. Johnson has served multiple terms on the Board of Directors of the National Association of Criminal Defense Lawyers (NACDL) and is a past President of the Tennessee Association of Criminal Defense Lawyers (TACDL).
+Mr. Johnson was sworn in as Second Vice President at NACDL’s annual meeting held on July 27, 2024, after serving terms as Secretary and Treasurer.
+He is actively involved in the Task Force on Prosecutorial Accountability and the White Collar Crime, Membership, and Mental Health Committees.
+Mr. Johnson was formerly the Sixth Circuit Vice Chair of NACDL’s Amicus Committee and is the NACDL Lawyer’s Assistance Strike Force Representative for the Sixth Circuit.
+He is a Trustee of the NACDL Foundation for Criminal Justice (NFCJ) and for many years served on the faculty of the Tennessee Criminal Defense College (TCDC).
+He served on the board of the Knoxville Bar Association and for over a decade co-chaired the law office technology and management committee.
+He is past President and an emeritus Master of the Bench with the Hamilton Burnett Chapter of the American Inns of Court.
+He is a fellow of the American, Tennessee, and Knoxville Bar Foundations.
+For his volunteer efforts, the TBA honored Mr. Johnson with its Access to Justice Award.
+For many years he has been listed in Best Lawyers in America in white-collar criminal defense and has achieved an AV rating for preeminent legal ability and ethical standards from Martindale-Hubbell.